BUSINESS COMPLIANCE

 The areas that we advise on compliance issues include but are not limited to the following:

-1. privacy obligations and confidentiality requirements;
+1. Privacy obligations and confidentiality requirements;

-2. the classification of workers as volunteers, employees or independent contractors and whether you are meeting the differing obligations to each class that contribute to your business;
+2. The classification of workers as volunteers, employees or independent contractors and whether you are meeting the differing obligations to each class that contribute to your business;

-3. compliance with the requirements for workplace policies;
+3. Compliance with the requirements for workplace policies;

-4. workplace health & safety obligations;
+4. Workplace health & safety obligations;

-5. the rules regarding fair dismissals; and
+5. The rules regarding fair dismissals; and

-6. providing any necessary annual updates, solvency and financial reports.
+6. Providing any necessary annual updates, solvency and financial reports.

 The compliance audits we undertake are particularly useful for Gold Coast businesses that are looking to undertake expansions to grow profit margins, engage in a business or asset sale or operate a start-up company.
 Start-up companies in particular are vulnerable to the perils of the business world due to the generally limited cash flow and difficulty of developing viable products at the early stages of growth.
 Without a legitimate and established legal structure, small businesses are vulnerable to adverse action taken by industry competitors or customers.